Katlego-DataLab/Tourist-Accommodation-Time-Series-ARIMA-SARIMA-/README.md

 ## Key Technical Decisions

-**Chronological split, no shuffling.** Shuffling a time series before splitting allows future data to inform past predictions — this is data leakage and produces artificially inflated metrics.
+**Chronological split, no shuffling.** Shuffling a time series before splitting allows future data to inform past predictions, this is data leakage and produces artificially inflated metrics.
 Both stages use strict 80/20 chronological splits.

 **Cyclical month encoding.** Encoding month as `sin` and `cos` rather than a raw integer (1–12) prevents the model from treating December (12) and January (1) as far apart.
 On a circle they are adjacent, which is the correct representation of the annual cycle.